Chicago Fire FC: Raising the Bar for Wellness and Performance

 Fireground Parallel:

-Firefighters accumulate wear and tear over their careers.
+Firefighters accumulate physical stress over years of training, calls, and disrupted recovery.
 Without proactive medical screening and access to qualified clinicians, longevity becomes a matter of luck rather than design.

 People are the most valuable operational asset in the fire service.
-Protecting them requires proactive strategies and systems.
+Protecting them requires proactive strategies, aligned systems, and consistent execution.

 5. Return to Performance